oliverdodd/upc0ming/readme.txt

 * Title: The title of this section.
 * Wrapper Div ID: The id for the widget's wrapper div for your CSS styling convenience.
 Leave blank to omit the div wrapper entirely.
 * CSS: Inline CSS for convenience.
 Default CSS can be found in the plugin code or in the FAQ.
+* Link To Event?: Link the event to its detail page in Google Calendar?
+* Limit Events?: Limit the events to a particular number? (blank for no limit)

 == Frequently Asked Questions ==